PTBCCT CEU Policy

-- The 2-year reporting period for CEUs will be due on or before midnight EST April 15 of the 2nd year of the 2-year reporting period.
+- The 2-year reporting period for CEUs will be due on or before midnight EST April 15 of the 2nd year of the 2-year reporting period as specified below:

-- Midnight EST April 15 date will be the same for all future biennial reporting periods.
+- The Midnight EST April 15 date will be the same for all future biennial reporting periods.

-- The CEU reporting form will be made available to the CCTT on the PTBCCT web site from January 1st thru midnight EST April 15 of the year CEUs are due.
+- The CEU reporting form will be made available for completion by each CCTT on the PTBCCT website from January 1st thru midnight EST April 15 of the year that CEU reporting is due.

-- Every new CCTT will only need to obtain 15 CEU’s for the first year of their reporting and then commence the process of obtaining 30 CEU’s for the subsequent 2-Year reporting period.
+- Every NEW CCTT will only need to obtain 15 CEU’s for the first year of their reporting period after which they will commence the process of obtaining 30 CEU’s for each subsequent 2-Year reporting period.

 B) Number of CEUs per reporting period

-30 CEUs are due for a 2-year reporting period.
+30 CEUs are due for each 2-year reporting period.